US sets a grim milestone with new record for the deadliest six months of mass killings - The Boston Globe

 “Hopefully it was just a blip,” said Dr. Amy Barnhorst, a psychiatrist who is the associate director of the Violence Prevention Research Program at the University of California, Davis.

-Experts like Barnhorst and Fox attribute the rising bloodshed to a growing population with an increased number of guns in the U.S. Yet for all the headlines, mass killings are statistically rare and represent a fraction of the country’s overall gun violence.
+Experts like Barnhorst and Fox attribute the rising bloodshed to a growing population with an increased number of guns in the United States.
+Yet for all the headlines, mass killings are statistically rare and represent a fraction of the country’s overall gun violence.

 “We need to keep it in perspective,” Fox said.